rs9899/AMLProj/README.md

 (Object concat Subject) -- > W <layer 3> <activations> (d size output) Size of word embeddings

-SQUARE DISTANCE MINISING IS SaME as dot product max//softmax
+SQUARE DISTANCE MINISING IS SaME as dot product max//softmax SO out model will output word embedding of the relation giving a subject and an object.
+Separately we can output given subject , object and its feature, find the intensity of that relationship .
+Like , is it good enought to be shown in the output.

 TestTime